aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 9.md

 	this.name = name;
 }
 ```
+## Deep Copying
+Uses `new` keyword
+Then fills all indices (array) with their respective data
+	Or equivalent for Objects
 ## Final keyword
 Value cannot be changed
 `final` instance variables (Fields) must be initialized in every constructor